Estimated reading time: 15 minutes

 Renters Insurance

-Are you covered under your parents insurance plan when you are away at College or University?
+Are you covered under your parent’s insurance plan while away at college or university?

 Take pictures of everything you own and keep receipts.

-In the event that something should happen your insurance company may need this information for reimbursement.
+If something should happen, your insurance company may need this information for reimbursement.

 You may also need your own tenant’s insurance.